Editing layers

 Layer editing is best for:

-• Datasets with more than 100 features
+• Asset tracking and managing datasets with more than 100 features

 • Using table view to see and edit all your data at once